imjoy-team/ImJoy/docs/docs/tutorial.md

                    "https://unpkg.com/spectre.css/dist/spectre-icons.min.css"],
     ```

-There are different **html elements that respond to user interaction**.
-The corresponding action is defined in the ```setup()``` function.
-The example below is for the button wiht the id `btn_plot`.
-When the user clicks on this button (`onclick`) the following function call is invoked.
-Here the current value of two other html elments (the forms containing the number of data points and the math operator) are retrieved, and passed to another function called `calc_plot()`.
+Different **HTML elements respond to user interaction**.
+The corresponding action is defined in JavaScript in the ```setup()``` function.
+The example below is for the html element button with the id `btn_plot`.
+When the user clicks on this button (`onclick`) the defined function call is called.
+In the exampl, the current value of two other html elments (the forms containing the number of data points and the math operator) are retrieved, and passed to another function called `calc_plot()`.

 ``` javascript
 document.getElementById('btn_plot').onclick = ()=>{